Konrad Lorenz: Nazism

 The same individual geese on which we conducted these experiments, first aroused my interest in the process of domestication.
 They were F1 hybrids of wild Greylags and domestic geese and they showed surprising deviations from the normal social and sexual behaviour of the wild birds.
 I realised that an overpowering increase in the drives of feeding as well as of copulation and a waning of more differentiated social instincts is characteristic of very many domestic animals.
 I was frightened – as I still am – by the thought that analogous genetical processes of deterioration may be at work with civilized humanity.
 Moved by this fear, I did a very ill-advised thing soon after the Germans had invaded Austria: I wrote about the dangers of domestication and, in order to be understood, I couched my writing in the worst of Nazi-terminology.
 I do not want to extenuate this action.
 I did, indeed, believe that some good might come of the new rulers.
-The precedent narrow-minded catholic regime in Austria induced better and more intelligent men than I was to cherish this naive hope.
+The precedent narrow-minded Catholic regime in Austria induced better and more intelligent men than I was to cherish this naive hope.
 Practically all my friends and teachers did so, including my own father who certainly was a kindly and humane man.
 None of us as much as suspected that the word "selection", when used by these rulers, meant murder.
 I regret those writings not so much for the undeniable discredit they reflect on my person as for their effect of hampering the future recognition of the dangers of domestication.

-After the war, Lorenz denied having been a party member, until his membership application was made public; and he denied having known the extent of the genocide, despite his position as a psychologist in the Office of Racial Policy.
-This practice of denial was common practice in postwar Austria, as it allowed Nazi-involved academics to return to their posts after WWII and the postwar administration was all too happy not to ask too many questions.
-These rehirings included Nazi functionaries (e.g. Eberhard Kranzmayer, Richard Wolfram), and very early NSDAP members (e.g. Otto Höfler), who were thus able to influence entire fields.
-Lorenz, for instance, was shown to have made anti-Semitic jokes on 'Jewish characteristics' in letters to his mentor Heinroth.
+After the war, Lorenz denied having been a party member, until his membership application was made public, and he denied having known the extent of the genocide, despite his position as a psychologist in the Office of Racial Policy.
+He was shown to have made anti-Semitic jokes on "Jewish characteristics" in letters to his mentor Heinroth.
 In 2015, the University of Salzburg posthumously rescinded an honorary doctorate awarded to Lorenz in 1983, citing his party membership and his assertions in his application that he was "always a National Socialist", and that his work "stands to serve National Socialist thought".
 The university also accused him of using his work to spread "basic elements of the racist ideology of National Socialism".